bnb-chain/bnb-chain.github.io/docs/validator/fullnode.md

 The `full` sync mode can also be used to do initial sync, which will apply all the blocks since genesis.

 Since the amount of historical data is too large, the initial sync is not recommended for running a full node.
 Instead, you can download a snapshot from the official repo and start from the snapshot.
-Default value is `full` when you start geth with an existing data folder so no need there is no need to explicitly add it when syncing from snapshot.
+Default value is `full` when you start geth with an existing data folder so there is no need to explicitly add it when syncing from snapshot.

 ## Steps to Run a Fullnode